Delayed Surgery Brace

 There may currently be cancellations or delays to your child’s spinal surgery for several reasons.
 At LOC, we are here to help where possible.

-Using our corrective bracing, we can halt the progression of the curve, balance posture and reduce any present back pain.
+Using our hypercorrective scoliosis brace, we can halt the progression of the curve, balance posture and reduce any present back pain while you wait for surgery.

 This can result in: